wdzeng/edge-addon/README.md

 - `client-id`: your API client ID.
 - `upload-only`: (boolean) `true` indicates this extension will be uploaded without publishing (you'll have to publish it manually); default to `false`.
+- `notes-for-certification`: (optional) A secret text to Microsoft reviewers.

 Example: